TheProgersTeam/Versatile-cloud-storage-with-user-interface/README.md

 ## How to run?
 In order to run this project you need:
-1) Installation `requarements.txt` file with the `pip install -r requarements.txt` command
+1) Installation `requirements.txt` file with the `pip install -r requarements.txt` command
 2) Run `Cloud_Storage_Server` with the `python manage.py runserver` command
 3) In `Cloud_Storage_App` run `main.py` file